-I. When using diagnostic terms, put the person first, not the illness.
-‘Person-first’ language is “Mary has ______” (e.g., “schizophrenia,” ”bipolar disorder”), not “Mary is _____ (e.g., “schizophrenic,” ”bipolar”).
+"Person-first" language is “Mary has ______” (e.g., “schizophrenia,” ”bipolar disorder”), not “Mary is _____ (e.g., “schizophrenic,” ”bipolar”).

-The current preferred language is to say the person “has an intellectual or developmental disability.”
+The current preferred language is to say a person “has an intellectual or developmental disability.”

-VII.
-Don’t say “committed suicide”, which refers to the outdated notion that suicidal acts were crimes; say “died by suicide.”
+7. Don’t say “committed suicide,” which refers to the outdated notion that suicidal acts were crimes; say “died by suicide.”

-Some terms you may hear when someone refers to their personal mental health issues include “consumer,” “survivor,” “person with lived experience,” “person in recovery,” and more.
+Some terms you may hear when someone refers to their personal mental health issues include “consumer,” “survivor,” “person with lived experience,” or “person in recovery,” among others.
 Finally, mental health providers still routinely use the terms “client” and “patient” depending on the specific treatment setting.

-Let’s make a difference
+Let’s Make a Difference